 Copictures is a worldwide photographers network uniting best photographers, media agencies and event organisers under a single platform.
 This also allows event organisers to have a single channel for their content, as photographers get a reliable uploading tool optimised for weak internet connections.
 Copictures is available as a hosted web service or can be integrated to other websites as a branded solution.
 With a $190 000 raised investment from Angel investors founders are planning to grow the business: “In the upcoming months we are scaling to other European markets like Sweden, UK and Finland.” – states CTO and co-founder, Dovydas Navickas.

-Just last year established “Travel Ticker” offers a huge list of cheap hotels in the most attractive vacations and business destinations.
+Just last year established “Travel Ticker” offers a huge list of cheap hotels in the most attractive vacations and business destinations, as well as agencies such as twiddy rentals where you can rent places to stay during your vacation.
 Their goal is not only to help people to save money but also, they support travellers by financing their journeys.
 “We like to work in saturated markets because there is a lot of money to be made as long as you have unique and effective way to acquire customers.“- Eimantas Balciunas, CEO of “Travel Ticker” states.
 This year they spent $25,000 to help such explorers, as Ivan Kuznetsov (@beerkus) and many more.